rawsuppliers/plusma-racks/readme.md

 Compatabile with Ableton Live Suite 11.

-## Snare, Kick, Hihat Maker
+## Snare, Kick, Hihat and Rim Maker

-Make drumsounds by turning the Macros controlling Operators and some effects.
+Make drumsounds by turning the Macros controlling Operators or Wavetables and some effects.

-You can use the random function of the Instrument Rack to randomize a drumsound.
+You can also use the random function of the Instrument Rack to randomize a drumsound.

 In Instrument Rack Snapshots i saved some Presets.